Skip to main content

 83%

-• The game features a charming art style with cute chibi characters and smooth animations, making it visually appealing.
+• The game has a charming art style and cute characters, making it visually appealing.

 • story